A. IDLE instruction is executed to put the device into HALT mode.

 This delay enables the CPU pipeline and any other pending operations to flush properly.

 C. Clocks to the peripherals are turned off and the PLL is shut down.
 If a quartz crystal or ceramic resonator is used as the clock source, the internal oscillator is shut down as well.
 The device is now in HALT mode and consumes absolute minimum power.
 It is possible to keep the zero-pin internal oscillators (INTOSC1 and INTOSC2) and the watchdog alive in HALT mode.
-Keeping INTOSC1, INTOSC2, and the watchdog alive in HALT mode is done by writing to the appropriate bits in the CLKCTL register.
+This is done by writing to the appropriate bits in the CLKCTL register.
 After the IDLE instruction is executed, a delay of 5 OSCCLK cycles (minimum) is needed before the wake-up signal could be asserted.

 E. The wake-up signal fed to a GPIO pin to wake up the device must meet the minimum pulse width requirement.
 Furthermore, this signal must be free of glitches.
 If a noisy signal is fed to a GPIO pin, the wake-up behavior of the device will not be deterministic and the device may not exit low-power mode for subsequent wake-up pulses.